Expanded Practice Access

 - Use of alternatives to increase access to care team by MIPS eligible clinicians and groups, such as e-visits, phone visits, group visits, home visits and alternate locations (e.g., senior centers and assisted living centers); and/or

-- Provision of same-day or next-day access to a consistent MIPS eligible clinician, group or care team when needed for urgent care or transition management.
+- Provision of same-day or next-day access to a MIPS eligible clinician, group or care team when needed for urgent care or transition management.

 Increase patient access to eligible clinicians who work in an outpatient setting with the goal of reducing unnecessary emergency room visits.

-Evidence of demonstrated patient care provided outside of normal business hours through expanded practice hours and by eligible clinicians with real-time access to patient’s electronic health record (EHR), or that patients received needed urgent or transitional care in a timely way.
+Evidence of demonstrated patient care provided outside of normal business hours through expanded practice hours and by eligible clinicians with real-time access to patient’s electronic health record (EHR), or that patients received needed urgent care in a timely way.
 Expanded Business Hours are defined as hours that are outside of a practice’s standard business hours of operation.
 Include at least one of the following elements:

 1) Patient record from EHR – A patient record from an EHR with date and timestamp indicating services provided outside of the practice’s normal business hours for that eligible clinician (a certified EHR may be used for documentation purposes, but is not required unless attesting for the Promoting Interoperability bonus); OR